wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 the fingerprint embedded in the PKESK, as specified in {{I-D.ietf-openpgp-crypto-refresh}} section 5.1.2, matches the recipient's subkey fingerprint designated for forwarding.
 If the value differs, the proxy SHOULD NOT transform the message.
-This also applies if the version is 0 for "anonymous recipient", see {{I-D.ietf-openpgp-crypto-refresh}}
+If the key ID is set to version 0 for "anonymous recipient", see {{I-D.ietf-openpgp-crypto-refresh}}
-section 5.1.6.
+section 5.1.6, the proxy MAY transform all PKESKs in a message that it is supposed to forward.
+In this case it SHOULD leave all key IDs unaltered to 0.

 The proxy MUST then check that the ephemeral does not belong to a small subgroup of the curve.